 We are surrounded by a great cloud of witnesses…

 I have since my youth been fascinated by the saints.
-I remember having these little books with a picture of a saint and a colored picture on the opposite page.
+I remember having these little books with a story of a saint and a colored picture on the opposite page.

 As I grew older I began reading more and more of the saints, running across some obscure saints who became very important for me, including Saint Benedict the Black and Saint Benedict Joseph Labré.
 Saint Francis of Assisi was one saint who began to enchant me from my grade school days and still moves me.